 Many Native Americans lived on Staten Island thousands of years ago, well before the Europeans came.
 The first Western visitor was an Italian and later in 1609 the Englishman Henry Hudson, commissioned by the Dutch, was sent to explore the island.
 The island is named after the Dutch “Staten Generaal” (the collective name for the First and Second Chambers of the Dutch parliament) as a tribute to this institution.
 It took a while before the settlement was well underway as there was quite a fight with the natives.
-In the end an ‘Old Town’ was founded and since then the population has slowly grown to a small 500,000 people.
+In the end, an ‘Old Town’ was founded and since then the population has slowly grown to a small 500,000 people.

 Staten Island Ferry

 You can reach Staten Island with the free Staten Island Ferry.
 It passes the Statue of Liberty and offers a great view of the skyline of Downtown Manhattan.
 The ferry runs twice an hour from the tip of Manhattan.
 It is worth doing this free boat trip once.
 Many people choose to board immediately after the crossing for the trip back to Manhattan.
-However, there are also a number of things to do near the ferry terminal, so you can catch a later boat back and see some of Staten Island first.
+However, there are also several things to do near the ferry terminal, so you can catch a later boat back and see some of Staten Island first.

-Staten Island is home to New York City’s only outlet center, Empire Outlets.
+Staten Island is home to New York City’s only outlet centre, Empire Outlets.
 You can now combine a nice boat trip on the bay with an afternoon of shopping.
 In fact, the Staten Island Ferry dock is right next to Empire Outlets.
 So you can walk straight from the boat into the shops.
 And it’s a great place for a snack and drink as well.
 Empire Outlets houses several establishments, such as Shake Shack and Starbucks.

 The Staten Island September 11th Memorial

 On the water, near the ferry terminal, is the Staten Island September 11th Memorial.
 This memorial, called Postcards, was created in 2004 to commemorate the 274 Staten Island residents who were killed in the September 11, 2001 attacks and the 1993 WTC bombing.
-The center of the image points towards the site where the Twin Towers used to be.
+The centre of the image points towards the site where the Twin Towers used to be.

 The Verrazzano-Narrows Bridge

 This impressive suspension bridge is a whopping 1,298 meters long and connects Staten Island with Brooklyn.
 It takes its name from the Italian explorer Giovanni da Verrazzano, the first European to sail the Hudson.
 Anyone who has ever run the New York Marathon will have fond memories of the bridge.
-The marathon starts on Staten Island, and the first kilometers of the course is over the Verrazzano-Narrows Bridge.
-The bridge is not accessible to cyclists or walkers the rest of the year.
+The marathon starts on Staten Island, and the first kilometres of the course is over the Verrazzano-Narrows Bridge.
+The bridge is not accessible to cyclists or walkers for the rest of the year.

 Attractions on Staten Island